sahib/rmlint/docs/testing.rst

 The tests are based on ``nosetest`` and are written in ``python>=3.0``.
-Every testcase just runs the (previously built) ``rmlint`` binary a and parses it's json output.
+Every testcase just runs the (previously built) ``rmlint`` binary a and parses its json output.
 So they are technically blackbox-tests.

 On every commit, those tests are additionally run on `TravisCI`_.